sohumdalal/RAGFollowAlong/README.md

 **Summary**

-I followed Ashwin Kumar's tutorial on building a full stack LLM app leveraging RAG.
-Here is a breakdown of the app:
+Hello friends!
+I followed a colleague's tutorial on building a full stack LLM app leveraging Retrieval-Augmented Generation (RAG).
+His name is Ashwin Kumar, and his tutorial is an excellent introduction to RAG and its impact on creating LLM chatbots.

+**Here is a breakdown of the app:**

 1. The client sends a URL via an HTTP POST request to the Flask server (see client/src/components/UrlInput.js)